Skip to contents

 tag datetime bathymetry

-Filter data with specific times within the tide cycle
+Filter data by specific times within the tide cycle

 To select localizations when mudlfats are available for foraging, we can for example select a low tide period from -2.5 hours to +2.5 hours around low tide (Bijleveld et al. 2016):